vectordotdev/vector-test-harness/README.md

 #### Correctness tests

 Correctness tests simply verify behavior.
-These tests are not required to capture or persist any data.
+These tests are not required to capture or to persist any data.
 The results can be manually verified and placed in the test's README.

 ##### Correctness data